Avanade/DevOpsHOL/getting-started/README.md

 ![](<media/GS1.png>)

-9. Create the first commit for your project (Team Explorer -> Changes -> Commit Staged and Push)
+9. Create the first commit for your project (Team Explorer -> Changes -> Commit All and Push)

 10. Log in to VSTS with browser and verify that DevOpsHOL project was created and source code is uploaded.